valentinnguyen/DH110-Assignment-06.1/README.md

 View the impression test [here.](https://drive.google.com/file/d/1kSNs6GzS37rvJVx_VE3qPw9ipFsWQ6sF/view?usp=sharing)

+##### What went well
+The user enjoyed the illustration on the homescreen of the staircase and pathways.
+They also liked seeing the progress bar as they were making their profile because it lets them know how far into the process they are currently at.
+Additionally, the user enjoyed the overall color scheme.

+##### What could have been better
+During this impression test, the user noted a few things that I will definitely consider when I am revising my screen designs.
+I told them it was a website meant for the computer, and they questioned the font sizes for being a bit too big than standard font sizes on a computer screen.
+However, the font size is more ideal more mobile users.
+Another thing that the user questioned was the part in the process where the user had to upload a photo of themselves.
+On that screen, I added a vertical scrolling component that allows the users to see the "Photo Rules", or what types of photos are appropriate and not appropriate on the website.
+The user suggested listing the photo rules on the side, or perhaps making a button that navigates the user to a separate page with the photo rules.

 ## Accessibility Check

 Below is a graphic indicating the accessibility check for the various color schemes I have on the interface designs: